ayoul3/asm-webhook/README.md

 ...snip...
 ```

+Try deploying [pod.yaml](./sample/pod.yaml) file to test your webhook.
+Make sure to put in a proper secret ARN.

 ## Test
 To test that your installation succeeded, try submitting the sample pod in the sample folder.
 **First change the serviceaccount and the secret's ID to match your setup.**